 Gerald retired from a very long successful career in corporate employment occupying Main Board and General Manager positions with a UK Plc. as well as non UK Private Organisations.
 The chosen industry was always one involved in Agriculture and the Food Supply Chain in both the UK and Central & Eastern Europe.
 In the latter field, he became a well-known expert in the Industry with vast experiences in many countries in commercial employment as well as work for the UK Govt., The EU with DG6 and the UN.

 Prior to returning to the UK Gerald decided to farm a 1000 acre Polish Estate for a number of years in order to achieve a personal ambition.
 Rather than fully retiring, he has continued to conduct work for DG6 and the UN in the Food Chain field often in post war trouble spots.
-More recently he has gone back into his field of Animal Nutrition and is a partner in a specialist animal feed company.
+He currently operates his Consultancy Business called ScotAg Europe in the fields of Agriculture, Animal Feeds, Sales Training and Business Start Ups.

 This vast exposure to a very fast changing and difficult world, whether at commercial or diplomatic level, has resulted in an unrivalled experience which he has brought to the Charity Sector sitting on 3 Charity Boards fulfilling his lifelong desire to help others.